mediamonks/react-redux-component-init/README.md

    - `initValues` `{object}` An object containing values of the props defined in `initProps`.
 If `initProps` is not defined, this is an empty object.
  - `options` `{object}` _(optional)_ An object containing additional options:
    - `lazy` If `true`, all calls to `prepareComponent()` will be ignored and `initAction` will be performed on `componentDidMount` on the client, as if it wasn't mounted on first render.
 This can be used to do non-critical initialization, like loading data for components that display below the fold. _Defaults to `false`_
-   - `reInitialize` If `true`, will call `initAction` again if any of the props defined in `initProps` change after mount. _Defaults to `true`_
+   - `reinitialize` If `true`, will call `initAction` again if any of the props defined in `initProps` change after mount.
+This change is checked with strict equality (===) _Defaults to `true`_
-   - `initSelf` A string that indicates the behavior for initialization on the client (`initMode == INIT_SELF`).
+   - `initSelf` A string that indicates the behavior for initialization on the client (`initMode == MODE_INIT_SELF`).
 Possible values:
-     - `ASYNC` _(default)_ the component will render immediately, even if `initAction` is still pending.
+     - `"ASYNC"` _(default)_ the component will render immediately, even if `initAction` is still pending.
 It is recommended to use this option and render a loading indicator or placeholder content until `initAction` is resolved.
 This will give the user immediate feedback that something is being loaded.
 While the `initAction` is pending, an `isInitializing` prop will be passed to the component.
-     - `BLOCKING` this will cause this higher-order component not tot mount the target component until the first initialization has completed.
+     - `"BLOCKING"` this will cause this higher-order component not tot mount the target component until the first initialization has completed.
 The component will remain mounted during further re-initialization.
-     - `UNMOUNT` same as `BLOCKING` but it will also unmount the component during re-initialization.
+     - `"UNMOUNT"` same as `"BLOCKING"` but it will also unmount the component during re-initialization.
-     - `NEVER` will only initialize on the server (`initMode == MODE_PREPARE`).
+     - `"NEVER"` will only initialize on the server (`initMode == MODE_PREPARE`).
 Initialization will be skipped on the client.
 This is the opposite of setting `lazy: true`
-   - `onError` _(optional)_ error handler for errors in `initActions`.
+   - `onError` _(optional)_ error handler for errors in `initAction`.
 If given, errors will be swallowed.